 Most services will have these options so you can protect your account from being used in case you forgot to log out.
 If you can’t find the option for this, you can always change your password, which should cause anyone trying to use the service to log back in.

-Streaming services are convenient and they’re awesome for watching content from just about anywhere.
-But you need to be aware of security and take care if you plan on using your accounts on devices you don’t own.
-Our recommendation would be never to use a device you don’t own but rather bring a device you can connect via HDMI and use the TV to play it back on.
+Streaming services are convenient and they’re outstanding for watching content from just about anywhere.
+But you need to be aware of security and take care if you intend to use your accounts on devices you don’t own.
+Our recommendation would be never to use a device you don’t own, but rather bring a device you can connect via HDMI and use the TV to play it back on.

 Have you ever forgotten to log out of your streaming accounts on a smart TV you used on vacation?
 Please share your thoughts on any of the social media pages listed below.
 You can also comment on our MeWe page by joining the MeWe social network.